 More recently (October 2000) she featured in the ZDF documentary "Das Weisse Gold".
 The director used the Junk to show what life must have been like, hundreds of years ago when Junks were the main mode of transportation in South East Asia.

-In 2001 she is in a Hallmark production, the "Swiss Family Robinson" a remake of the famous movie by Walt Disney.
-The Junk features as the "Albatross", the boat used by the pirates.
+In 2001 she is in a Hallmark production, Stranded a remake of the famous movie "Swiss Family Robinson" by Walt Disney.
+The Junk features as the "Albatross", the ship used by the pirates.
 The shooting was finished before August 2001.
 And the movie was released at the end of 2001 (2 x 2 hours TV release).

 To all you movie makers out there, if you need a truly unique vessel to feature in your movie feel free to contact us.
 Our price is not much more for you than a normal charter.
 If the price is right we can show up anywhere in South East Asia.
 Especially in the May to October period.